orgilat/Automation-example/README.md

 ## ⚙️ Test Design & Architecture

 ### 🧠 Page Object Model (POM)
 All UI flows use the **Page Object Model** design pattern.
-Each page (e.g. ProductPage, CartPage) encapsulates locators and actions to keep tests clean and modular.
+Each page ( ProductPage, CartPage , CatalogPage , CheckoutPage ) encapsulates locators and actions to keep tests clean and modular.

-### petClient.ts
+## 🐾petClient.ts
 Contains three main functions:

 #createPet(pet) – Adds a new pet to the store.